0bVdnt/obv-OS/learning-basics/process-control-and-context-switching/README.md

 ## How It Works

-1. The system initializes in `kernel_main()` and sets up two processes
+1. The system initializes in `kernel_main()` and sets up two processes with their own PCBs
-2. Each process has its own kernel stack and Process Control Block
+2. Each process has its own kernel stack and execution context stored in its Process Control Block
-3. The `switch_context()` function saves the current process state and loads the next process state
+3. The `switch_context()` function performs the actual context switch between processes:
+   - Saves all callee-saved registers of the current process onto its kernel stack
+   - Switches the stack pointer to the next process's stack
+   - Restores all callee-saved registers of the next process from its stack
+   - Returns control to the next process at the point it was last suspended
-4. The context switch preserves callee-saved registers on the kernel stack
+4. The entire context switch is transparent to the running processes - they continue execution as if nothing happened
-5. Each process runs in an infinite loop, switching to the other process periodically
+5. Each process runs in an infinite loop, voluntarily yielding control through context switching
 6. The `delay()` function is called after each context switch to slow down execution, making the process switching visible to the user

 ### What to Expect During Execution